Joyce Lee Malcolm

 Joyce Lee Malcolm (born October 17, 1941) is the Patrick Henry Professor of Constitutional Law and the Second Amendment at George Mason University School of Law.
 She has been called "the leading historian on the history of English gun control and gun rights" by David Kopel.

 Education

 Malcolm received her B.A. from Barnard College and her M.A. and Ph.D. from Brandeis University.

 Career

 Malcolm taught at Bentley University from 1988 to 2006, serving as an associate professor of history for the first four of these years and a full professor for the remaining fourteen.
 In 2006, she joined George Mason University and became the Patrick Henry Professor of Constitutional Law and the Second Amendment there, a position she has held ever since.
-The position is wholly funded by the National Rifle Association (NRA).
+The position is wholly funded by the National Rifle Association of America (NRA).

 Her other positions prior to joining George Mason University included professorships at Princeton University, Boston University, Northeastern University and Cambridge University.